-SpellingClassroom.com is a subscription-based website for students to practice spelling and vocabulary skills for students in first grade through high school.
+SpellingClassroom.com is a subscription-based website for practicing spelling and vocabulary skills for students in first grade through high school.
 SAT practice words are included.
 There are no advertisements.
 The site is so thorough that you might use it for your complete spelling and vocabulary programs.
 SpellingClassroom.com is also very attractively designed.

 You can access pre-designed word lists by grade level, work through lessons with lists of the most commonly misspelled words, or create your own original lists.
 The program has a database of over 50,000 words.

-The program can run on Apple systems; there is no app for iPads or iPhones because the program can easily run directly from the website.
+The program can run directly on Apple systems; there is no app for iPads or iPhones because the program can run directly from the website.
 However, Android and Kindle apps are available.

 For each group of words, students are given a menu of activities.
-You can turn these modules on and off if you wish.
+You can turn these modules on and off.
 Parents or teachers can also print out lessons and answer sheets for their own reference or to review with a student if they wish.

 - Word Introduction introduces the words, with one or more brief definitions, a sample sentence, and pronunciation, plus synonyms and antonyms when appropriate.

 - Spell and Learn pronounces the word and asks the student to type the word into a box.
 A sentence with space for the missing word provides context.

 - Word Jumble has students form spelling words from jumbled letters.
-Sentences with space for the missing word help provide context clues.
+Sentences with spaces for the missing words help provide context clues.

-- Break It has students divide the word into syllables or mark it as one syllable.
+- Break It has students either divide a word into syllables or mark it as one syllable.

 - Spelling Contest pronounces the words, and students are to type them in.
 This is a timed activity.